reboot-conseil/node-js-tests-talk/README.md

 ### `scenario-6`: automated tests and I/O: uploads and fixtures

 In this scenario, we'll get acquainted with the concept of fixtures, which are files that are used as inputs for our tests.
 Also, we will see how to upload files to our API in our automated tests.

+### `scenario-7`: test theories

+Sometimes, writing more or less the same tests, but with different inputs, can be very tedious and repetitive, even with AI assisted tools.
+This is where test theories come into play.

+In this scenario, we will see how to test theories, which are a way to test a function with different inputs and expected outputs.

 ### `scenario-x`: our first integration test against a database